How I saved a wall street fiRm from ruin Just before market collapse

 The Thing Nobody Talks About

-I have never been able to make that calculation.
-When I see a problem I believe I can fix, the risk of being associated with failure is less present to me than the problem itself.
+I have never made that calculation.
+When I see a problem I believe I can fix, the risk of being associated with failure is less important to me than the problem itself.

 Morgan Stanley understood this about me.
 They trusted it.
 They were right to.